LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 plt.show()
 ```

-To maximize it, we’re going to use a naive grid search:
+To maximise it, we are going to use a naive grid search:

 1. Evaluate $ f $ for all $ (x,y) $ in a grid on the square.
 1. Return the maximum of observed values.

 The grid will be